AP® U.S. History Free-Response Questions (FRQs)

 Frequently Asked Questions (FAQs)

-There are two FRQs on the AP U.S. History exam: a Long Essay Question and a Document-Based Question.
+There are 2 FRQs on the AP U.S. History exam: a long essay question and a document-based question.
 They are always presented in this order.

-The FRQs are graded by high school AP U.S. History teachers and college professors who teach freshman-level history courses.
-The College Board provides rubrics that tell graders what to look for in successful essays.
-Essays are primarily graded on the quality of their ideas and not on the accuracy of grammar, punctuation, or spelling.
-Handwriting is not factored into the score, and there are specially designated readers available to help read and score essays with unusually bad handwriting.
+FRQs are graded by high school AP U.S. History teachers and college professors.
+The College Board provides rubrics for grading, focusing on the quality of ideas rather than grammar, punctuation, or spelling.
+Handwriting does not affect the score, as special readers assist with difficult-to-read handwriting.

-Students have two hours and twenty minutes to complete the FRQs on the AP U.S. History exam.
-However, students can use more or less time on either essay if they choose.
+Students have 2 hours and 20 minutes to complete the FRQs on the AP U.S. History exam.